frequency-chain/docs/pages/glossary.md

 ## Schema Model

 Metadata about a Frequency Schema that defines the format and structure of the Schema itself, from which applications can determine how to serialize and deserialize data using the Schema.
 Frequency supports two model types for data: Parquet and Avro.
-See [Schemas](./Data/Schemas.md).
+See [Schema Models](./Data/Schemas.md).

 ## Schema Registry